 9.00 – 10.00AM | SUZUKI WORKSHOP MUSIC THEATRE, UNIVERSITY OF AUCKLAND

-Suzuki students and teachers are invited to bring their instruments and join Helene Pohl from the New Zealand String Quartet and Suzuki-trained Michael Hill fellows and international competitors in an active session of music making.
-Repertoire will include the Bach Double Violin Concerto mvt 1, Dvořák Humoresque and selected pieces from Suzuki Books 1 & 2.
+Suzuki students and teachers joined with Helene Pohl from the New Zealand String Quartet and Suzuki-trained Michael Hill fellows and international competitors for an inspiring session of music making.
+Repertoire included the Bach Double Violin Concerto mvt 1, Dvořák Humoresque and selected pieces from Suzuki Books 1 & 2.

-This FREE workshop offers will give young Suzuki students the chance to meet and chat with the advanced competitors and fellowship members participating in the Michael Hill International Violin Competition who also began their musical training with the Suzuki method.
+This FREE workshop offered young Suzuki students the chance to meet Michael Hill competitors and fellows who also began their musical training with the Suzuki method.

 10.15 – 12.15 PM | MASTERCLASS WITH JAMES EHNES MUSIC THEATRE, UNIVERSITY OF AUCKLAND

-Acclaimed soloist and current jury member James Ehnes will work with Michael Hill Competitors and advanced students from the University of Auckland in a supportive open masterclass environment.
+Acclaimed soloist and 2023 jury member James Ehnes worked with Michael Hill Competitors and advanced students from the University of Auckland in a supportive open masterclass environment.

-This session will offer captivating insights into performance techniques and interpretation, an invaluable learning opportunity for musicians, teachers and any music enthusiast who loves to dive deeper into great classical repertoire.
+This session offered captivating insights into performance techniques and interpretation, providing an invaluable learning opportunity for musicians, teachers and any music enthusiast who loves to dive deeper into great classical repertoire.

 4.00PM – TICKETED EVENT | AUCKLAND STRINGS SESSIONS SHOWCASE AUCKLAND TOWN HALL